Dominoes: Chinese dominoes

-In the Encyclopedia of a Myriad of Treasures, Zhang Pu (1602–1641) described the game of laying out dominoes as pupai, although the character for pu had changed, yet retained a similar pronunciation.
-Traditional Chinese domino games include Tien Gow, Pai Gow, Che Deng, and others.
-The 32-piece Chinese domino set, made to represent each possible face of two thrown dice and thus have no blank faces, differs from the 28-piece domino set found in the West during the mid 18th century.
-Chinese dominoes with blank faces were known during the 17th century.
+The traditional 32-piece Chinese domino set, made to represent each possible face of two thrown dice and thus having no blank faces, differs from the 28-piece domino set found in the West during the mid 18th century, although Chinese dominoes with blank faces were known during the 17th century.

 Each domino originally represented one of the 21 results of throwing two six-sided dice (2d6).
 One half of each domino is set with the pips from one die and the other half contains the pips from the second die.
 Chinese sets also introduce duplicates of some throws and divide the tiles into two suits: military and civil.
 Chinese dominoes are also longer than typical European ones.

-The early 18th century saw the game of domino surfacing in Italy, before rapidly spreading to Austria, southern Germany and France.
+Dominoes in Europe and North America

+Modern dominoes first appeared in Italy during the 18th century, but they differ from Chinese dominoes in a number of respects, and there is no confirmed link between the two.
+European dominoes may have developed independently, or Italian missionaries in China may have brought the game to Europe.
+Having been established in Italy, the game of dominoes spread rapidly to Austria, southern Germany and France.

-The game became a fad in France in the mid-18th century.
+The game became fashionable in France in the mid-18th century.
 The name domino does not appear before that time, being first recorded in 1771, in the Dictionnaire de Trévoux.